junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "What's different?"

 "If I am --" Cas gestures his body, "if I'm infected with the same Angel Black Death as all the other angels, I should be dead by now.
-The infected darkness would have eaten away my remaining grace, and I wouldn't be able to even talk to you.
+The infected darkness would have eaten away my remaining grace, and I wouldn't be able to even talk to you right now -- the deadly symptoms come very swiftly once they start showing.
 At best, I'll be one of those shrieking, waning lights before going out.
 But now I'm just tired and weak, and can't heal myself -- I don't know what's happening to me."

 Dean breathes rapidly, "Okay, okay -- still bad, but not super-duper bad, that's good news to me.
 There gotta be ways to help you, right?
 Angel medicine, angel vitamin, anything?"